tiepdotme/samwize.com/_posts/2018-10-08-new-in-unusernotificationcenter-for-ios-12.markdown

 ## Other Basics

-I have never cover the framework, and won't be for now :)
+~~I have never cover the framework, and won't be for now :)~~ I have a [guide on the basics to local notifications](/2018/10/20/guide-to-usernotifications-framework/).

-[Use Your Loaf](https://useyourloaf.com/blog/local-notifications-with-ios-10/) has a pretty good basic guide on how to use it in 2016.

 The Apple's documentation is also pretty good, with the following topics: